Frequently Asked Questions

 How can I find out about residency?

 The KU Office of the University Registrar (OUR) makes all Kansas residency decisions.
-For more information and to apply for residency, contact OUR at 785-864-4472 or www.residency.ku.edu.
+For more information, visit our Residency webpage.

 To qualify for the KU Vantage Scholarship for residents of 11 counties in the Kansas City, Missouri, metro area, applicants must provide documentary evidence of residence in Bates, Buchanan, Cass, Clay, Clinton, Henry, Jackson, Johnson, Lafayette, Platte or Ray county.
 Residency can be established in one of the following ways: